Possible

 Finally

-the cars service history.
-Make sure that the
+cars service history.
+Make sure that the oil

 Make a note of where the car serviced and get